What They Do

 Expands food safety roles and compliance audit jobs.

-End-to-End Kitchen Automation
+End to End Kitchen Automation

 Reduces manual cooking roles, increases demand for tech oversight and maintenance.